dapucita/haxbotron/README.md

 ## How to Build
-There are 2 ways to build and start the bot.

 You don't have to build again if you did it already.

 ```
 npm run build
 npm start
 ```

 ## How to Use
-Just launch and solve recaptcha.

-It will change later.
+You need to prepare headless token key.
+You can get it from [here](https://www.haxball.com/headlesstoken).

+If you got the token, you have to launch the application and input your room's configuration values.

+Then, you can launch your own game room.

 ## Player Hierarchy